engine-plus/document/EnginePlusDescription_en.md

 # EnginePlus Intruduction

->  **EngiePlus** is a big data cluster management service that helps users to manage and operate clusters such as Hadoop.
+>  **EnginePlus** is a big data cluster management service that helps users to manage and operate clusters such as Hadoop.

 ## Features
  * `One-click` create cluster.(Hadoop)